kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/quickstart/README_quickstart.md

 # 🚀 PLD Applied Quickstart Kit
 **For LLM Agents, Orchestrators, and Conversational Systems (2025 Edition)**

+> PLD is easiest to understand when experienced, not read.

 This kit provides practical materials for implementing **Phase Loop Dynamics (PLD)** in real AI systems — including drift detection, repair workflows, reentry logic, and runtime evaluation.

 PLD is not just a conceptual framework —